Explore AI Agent development

 Note: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.

-3. When prompted to create a project, enter a valid name for your project.
+3. When prompted, create a new project, and enter a valid name for your project.

 4. Expand Advanced options and specify the following settings: